The Conference Committee is a permanent committee of the EC3 and reports to the EC3 Board.

 This conference serves as the venue for all EC3 in-person meetings that year.
 The International Conference on Computing in Civil and Building Engineering (ICCCBE) occurs every even year and serves as the venue for all EC3 in-person meetings that year.

-The structure of this conference is modeled after the 2017 Lean and Computing in Construction Congress.
+The structure of this conference is modelled after the 2017 Lean and Computing in Construction Congress.
 Members of the EC3 committees run the conference.
 They share the following duties on top of their main committee duties as described in section 5:

 - General Chair, responsible for a) the conference overall, and b) the summer school, student competition and young faculty mentoring events

-- Programme Chair, responsible for the paper management system, the paper review process, the selection of the top ten papers, and the compilation of camera ready papers and the conference programme
+- Programme Chair, responsible for the paper management system, the paper review process, the selection of the top ten papers, and the compilation of camera-ready papers and the conference programme

 - Local Chair, responsible for all local matters including the conference venue, catering, transportation, accommodation, entertainment, permits and any other local arrangements